goh-chunlin/my-learning-notes/object-oriented-analysis-and-design/Content-SYSTEM_DESIGN.md

 ## Aggregation
 Aggregation is a special form of association, and means that one thing is made up (in part) of another thing.

+## Cohesive Class
+A cohesive class does **one thing** really well and does not try to **do or be something else**.

+The more cohesive our classes are, the higher the cohesion of our software is.

+Cohesion measures the degree of connectivity among the elements of a single module, class, or object.
+The higher the cohesion of our software is, the more **well-defined and related** the responsibilities of each individual class in our application.

 ## Lessons
  - Whenever we find common behavior in two or more places, look to abstract that behavior into a class, and then reuse that behavior in the common classes.
  - We should always favor **coding to the interface, not the implementation**.
  - The easiest way to make our software resilient to change is to make sure **each class has only one reason to change**.
    - When a class has more than one reason to change, it is probably **doing too many things**.
 Kindly try to break up the functionality into **multiple classes**, where **each individual class does only one thing** -- and therefore has only **one** reason to change.
+ - Code once, look twice: Keep looking over our designs when we run into problems.
+A decision we made earlier may be what's causing us headaches now.
+   - Pride kills good design.
+   - Design is **iterative**, and we have to be willing to **change our own designs**, as well as those that we inherit from other programmers.

 ## References
  - [Abstract Class versus Interface](https://www.codeproject.com/Articles/11155/Abstract-Class-versus-Interface)